Shreya-Reddy-A/Weed-Detection-OpenCV/README.md

      pip install -r requirements.txt
      ```
 3. **Dataset**:
-    - Ensure you have your images in .jpeg format.
+- Ensure you have your image dataset and annotations in the correct folders:
+  - Images should be in the `images` folder in .jpeg format.

-4. **Streamlit app**:
+5. **Streamlit app**:

      - To run the Weed and Crop Detection Streamlit app
         ```